sloganking/Rust-OS/README.md

 # Rust OS

- Learning to write an OS in Rust
+This repository follows the "[Writing an OS in Rust](https://os.phil-opp.com/)" tutorial blog made by Philipp Oppermann.